Last Updated on May 2, 2023

 The Test Leben in Deutschland only takes the history of the 20th century, starting with the coming to power of the National Socialists, mainly the problems of nazism, the results of World War II, the division and reunification of Germany.
 I think most of us remember this topic quite well from school education, so the a few tips that you need to know for the test.

-But there are a lot of questions to this thema, therefore I divide it in two parts.
+But there are a lot of questions to this thema, therefore I divide it in two parts: before / during WW II and after the war.

 Hitler’s rise to power